nperez/transmutation/README.md

 ./training/run.sh train
 ```

 Runs tokenizer training (if needed), then model training in a Docker container with GPU passthrough.
 Checkpoints are saved to `models/`.
-Supports auto-resume from interrupts.
+Supports auto-resume from interrupts (SIGUSR1 saves a mid-epoch checkpoint).

 See `./training/run.sh` for all commands: `tokenizer`, `train`, `infer`, `export`, `go-infer`, `all`.